Roznn/MultiView-Video-capture-with-Zoom/README.md

 <img width="200" alt="multiple video video capture" src="ZoomImageppt.png">

-Multiple view videos have historically many applications in computer video (e.g. for performance capture for 3D rendering).
-Combined with sound, this also provides suitable recordings for [Audio Visual Speech Recognition research](https://en.wikipedia.org/wiki/Audio-visual_speech_recognition) (single or multiple views / single or multiple participants), and this approach (using recording of meeting with Zoom)  can provide easy access to such recordings that are also suitable for  creating personal datasets suitable for training AI.
+Multiple view videos have historically many applications in computer video (e.g. for performance capture for 3D rendering, skill assessement etc.).
+Combined with sound, this also provides suitable recordings for other applications such as [Audio Visual Speech Recognition research](https://en.wikipedia.org/wiki/Audio-visual_speech_recognition) (single or multiple views / single or multiple participants), and this approach (using recording of meeting with Zoom)  can provide easy access to such recordings that are also suitable for  creating personal datasets suitable for training AI.

 Please cite the following reference if you have found this approach useful in your work: